 Give Joe Biden a Break

-American president Joe Biden ends the year on a high note, but eleven months ago the media decided he was failing.
+President Joe Biden ends the year on a high note, but eleven months ago the media decided he was failing.
 I didn’t share the analysis.
-In his first year, the Democrat enacted a $1.9 trillion coronavirus recovery plan, more than twice the size of Barack Obama’s 2009 stimulus, as well as a $1 trillion infrastructure bill of the type Donald Trump was unable to get through Congress in four years.
+In his first year, the Democrat enacted a $1.9 trillion coronavirus recovery plan, more than twice the size of Barack Obama’s 2009 stimulus, and a $1 trillion infrastructure bill of the type Donald Trump was unable to get through Congress in four years.

 Biden also paused federal student debt payments, ended the separation of migrant families at the border, reversed Trump’s ban on transgenders serving in the military and rejoined the Paris Climate Agreement.
 Some failure.
 Read more